apoxy-dev/proximal/README.md

 environment with a friendly UI and basic REST API.

 We believe that developers have been held back from adopting this incredibly powerful technology because the developer experience for WASM and Proxy-WASM has been a little rough around the edges.
-Proximial is here to help.
+Proximal is here to help.

 ### Key Features: